toniamichael94/MainProjectCOS301/README.md

 - You will recieve a notification when your meal is ready.
 You can configure if this is an email or sms

--You can go to your profile page to view account history and change various settings
+- You can go to your profile page to view account history and change various settings

 - The cafeteria manager will be responsible for adding and removing stock items from the systems, to represent the current state of the cafeteria